 To achieve concurrency, availability, and faster transactions, OLTP often requires support for transactions that involve multiple company networks.
 Therefore, in today’s era, we require a more decentralized system.

 - Order entry

 - Financial transaction systems

-Why should we use OLTP?
+Why use OLTP?

-2. The system that requires offline maintenance makes a good requirement for online transaction processing.
+- The system that requires offline maintenance makes a good requirement for online transaction processing.